Join the journey with

-Founded by a group of scientists from the Department of Neuroscience who are powered by
+Founded by a group of scientists from the Department of Neuroscience together with

 Why not join our journey?
-Get in touch today to learn more about the DolorestBio journey.
+Get in touch today to learn more about the ZYNEYRO journey.

 Development of new drugs to treat chronic pain

-At DolorestBio, we aim to provide better treatment for patients suffering from Chronic Pain conditions thereby addressing a vast unmet medical need.
+At ZYNEYRO, we aim to provide better treatment for patients suffering from Chronic Pain conditions thereby addressing a vast unmet medical need.

 We are developing innovative peptide and gene therapeutic-based solutions to selectively target the neural adaptations underlying chronic pain thereby circumventing dose-limiting side-effects.

 Neuropathic pain affects 7–10% of the world population with higher prevalence in women and elderly.
 Current medication, including anti‐epileptics, antidepressants, and opioids, provides only partial pain relief and comes with considerable side effects.
 Consequently, there is an urgent need for better treatment.

 The causes for development of neuropathic pain include diabetes mellitus, treatment with chemotherapeutics, and herpes zoster, which all cause damage to the peripheral nervous system leading to increased central pain perception.
 This central sensitization involves insertion of excess glutamate receptors in the dorsal horn synapse, and direct modulation of the glutamatergic transmission by glutamate receptor antagonist to obtain better efficacy has been pursued, but clinical development has been discontinued due to adverse side effects.